 Cory Simpkins

-"The Lovers' Dilemma: Two-sided Uncertainty in Coordination Games" (Job Market Paper)
+"The Lovers' Dilemma: Two-sided Uncertainty in Coordination Games"

 This paper examines delegation and communication as strategies in coordination games with uncertainty and social preferences.
 I construct a model where other-regarding partners attempt to coordinate over a binary choice with privately known utilities.
 Players can choose to either communicate by signaling their preferences or delegate the choice entirely to their partner.
 I characterize equilibrium behavior under various assumptions on information transmission and coordination risk.
 If coordination is risky, there is a type of ``first mover advantage" where the first player to communicate her own-preference guarantees her ideal outcome when communication is honest revelation.
 When preference signals are cheap talk, players cannot credibly communicate own-preferences to solve the coordination problem, leading to equilibria where one player always delegates.
 When coordination is not risky, the game becomes one of pure information transmission where communication is inhibited by strong other-regarding preferences.